 - The Holy Nest Guest house is another place where accommodations can be arranged for travellers.
-It is also not far from the temple area and is known to be having a pleasant atmosphere with nice suitable rooms and good food.
+It is also not far from the Dakshineswar Kali Temple area and is known to be having a pleasant atmosphere with nice suitable rooms and good food.

 - The Adyapeath temple is a very renowned place for pilgrims.
-It is located near the Dakhshineswar temple and is dedicated to Goddess Kali.
+It is located near the Dakshineswar Kali Temple and is dedicated to Goddess Kali.
 It is a beautiful place where devotees visit every year for peace and tranquillity.

 - The Belur Moth was built by Swami Vivekananda, disciple of Sri Ramkrishna.
 It is a very worthy place to visit in the early mornings where the calm and quietness of the place takes one into a state of pure peace.
 The place is notable for its fusion of Hindu, Islam and Christian symbols that shows that oneness of all religions.

 - The Shobhabajar Rajbari is a famous tourist spot.
 It has historical importance that attracts visitors.